ZenitH-AT/nvidia-update/README.md

 ## ZenitH-AT's changes

 * The script can now self-update.
-* Getting the download link now uses NVIDIA's AjaxDriverService. **DCH drivers are now supported** and there is no risk of the script not working if Nvidia changes the download URL format.
+* Getting the download link now uses NVIDIA's AjaxDriverService.
+DCH drivers are now supported and there is no risk of the script not working if NVIDIA changes the download URL format.
 RP packages are not supported.
 * The GPU's product family ID (pfid) and operating system ID (osID) are now determined by reading files in the [ZenitH-AT/nvidia-data](https://github.com/ZenitH-AT/nvidia-data) repository, rather than using static values, as older GPUs may use different drivers.
 * The user can now choose what optional driver components to include in the installation using the optional-components.cfg file.
 * Simplified and improved the archiver program check, download and installation.